vishwasadiga1/CODSOFT/README.md

 Android app development internship provided by CODSOFT !

-I have completed the tasks assigned to me CODSOFT team.
+I have completed the tasks assigned to me by CODSOFT team.
 The 2 of them are:

-A TO-DO list app
+- TO-DO list app

-  - Which allows users to add, edit, and delete tasks.-
+  - Which allows users to add, edit, and delete tasks.
   - Implement features like task priorities, due dates, and task completion status.
   - Home Screen: Display a list of tasks with titles and completion status.
   - Task Creation: Allow users to add new tasks with titles and optional descriptions.